kiks7/blog/content/notes/A Reverse Engineering Journey Walkthrough.md

 - The write operation is not implemented, while the stat is able to identify existing files and the read operation to read arbitrary files.
 - The read operation, from the command `0x20`, can be exploited in order to read the flag at `/home/pwnx/flag.txt` (as instructed in the webroot at port 80).

 To solve the challenge, it is necessary to initializes a session that returns a xoring key.
 The retrieved key is used to "encrypt" a further message that contains a read operation to the `/home/pwnx/flag.txt` file.
-The final python exploit can be found [here TODO](TODO).
+The final python exploit can be found [here](https://github.com/hacktivesec/nohat24-blog-references/blob/main/re/exploit.py).

 ## libc signature resolution alternative
 An alternative solution to retrieve function signatures for statically linked libc functions is to use something like [IDA FLIRT](https://docs.hex-rays.com/user-guide/signatures/flirt) or its [Ghidra ApplySig](https://github.com/NWMonster/ApplySig) alternative.
 This approach is well explained from Liveoverflow in the following video: [Reversing Statically-Linked Binaries with Function Signatures](https://www.youtube.com/watch?v=CgGha_zLqlo).